Dementia symptoms and diagnosis

 It’s easy to mistake dementia signs for another problem or health condition, or vice versa.

 • Delirium can cause confusion and problems with memory and understanding.
 But it's usually temporary and comes on quickly.
-In older people it can be caused by sudden illness – an infection or heart attack.
+In older people, it can be caused by sudden illness – an infection or heart attack.

 • Depression is often mistaken for dementia and may appear before dementia develops.
 As well as low mood and poor self-care, older people may be disorientated and have memory loss.

 • Low levels of B vitamins can cause symptoms similar to dementia.
-These include confusion, memory loss, irritability and a change in mental state.
+These include confusion, memory loss, irritability, and a change in mental state.
 You need vitamin B12 and thiamine to keep your nervous system healthy.

 • Drinking too much alcohol can cause symptoms similar to dementia.
 If you do this regularly over a long period, it can cause brain damage and lead to dementia.

 Of course, memory naturally gets a little worse with age.
 These memory lapses are normal, but if they get worse or affect everyday life, they may be a sign of dementia.
-The Alzheimer’s Society has some information comparing normal ageing changes and dementia symptoms that you may find useful.

 Did our Dementia symptoms and diagnosis information help you?